2023 Pittsburgh Steelers season: Conference

+1 2 Buffalo claimed the No. 2 seed over Kansas City based on head-to-head victory.; 1 2 Buffalo finished ahead of Miami in the AFC East based on head-to-head sweep.; 1 2 Cleveland claimed the No. 5 seed over Miami based on conference record.; 1 2 Cincinnati finished ahead of Jacksonville based on head-to-head victory.
+Division tie break was initially used to eliminate Indianapolis (see below).; 1 2 Jacksonville finished ahead of Indianapolis based on head-to-head sweep.; 1 2 Las Vegas finished ahead of Denver based on head-to-head sweep.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest ranked remaining team from each division.;

 Postseason

 The Steelers would make the NFL Playoffs with a record of 10–7 as the 7th seed.
 The team would be scheduled to face off against the 2nd Seed Buffalo Bills at Highmark Stadium on January 14, 2024.
 The game would be postponed to the following day due to high amounts of snow collection in the stadium.
 The Steelers would lose to the Bills within regulation by the score of 31–17.